Bort-Millipede/PS2Linux_BrainDump/USB Devices/Modems/README.md

 ## Kernel Configuration

-**NOTE:** In the 2.2.1 kernel that ships with PS2 Linux Beta Release 1, the necessary kernel module outlined below actually comes pre-installed.
+**NOTE:** In the 2.2.1 kernel (for both PS2 Linux Beta Release 1 and PS2 Linux Release 1.0), the necessary kernel module outlined below actually comes pre-installed.

 USB dial-up modems work with all available Linux Kernels (2.2.1, 2.2.19, 2.4.17_mvl21).
 For all kernel versions, the following option needs to be enabled as a module (with ```M```):
 * ```USB support``` -> ```USB Modem (CDC ACM) support```